 Although many lesbian, gay, bisexual, transgender and intersex (LGBTI) Australians live healthy and happy lives, research has demonstrated that a disproportionate number experience poorer mental health outcomes and have higher risk of suicidal behaviours than their peers.
 These health outcomes are directly related to experiences of stigma, prejudice, discrimination and abuse on the basis of being LGBTI.
 This document aims to provide a snapshot of what is known of the current mental health and wellbeing outcomes of LGBTI people in Australia.

-This is due to lack of inclusion of sexual orientation, gender identity and intersex status in population researching and data collection in mental health services.
-As data informs evidence-based policy, this exclusion has lead to inaccuracy in reporting and significant underestimates, which in turn impacts on LGBTI inclusion in mental health and suicide prevention policies, strategies and programmes.
+This is due to a continued lack of inclusion of sexual orientation, gender identity and intersex status in population researching and data collection in mental health services.
+This exclusion has resulted in LGBTI Australians not receiving a ‘fair share’ in mental health and suicide prevention policies, strategies and programs.

-This document includes a range of language beyond that typically used by the National LGBTI Health Alliance2.
+This document includes a range of language beyond that typically used by the National LGBTI Health Alliance.
 This is to directly reflect the terminology and classifications used by the various research papers used as source data in this document.
 Across this research, there is often little uniformity of demographic information or definitions of mental health concerns that supports direct comparison between LGBTI populations and the general population.